You can use store-bought roast pork if you don't want to make a whole pork shoulder.

 6 to 8 slices roasted pork, about ¼-inch thick

 8 ounces sliced ham

 2 whole dill pickles, thinly sliced lengthwise

 1. Heat a cast-iron griddle over medium-high heat.
-Butter inside the bread, lay face down on the pan and toast until golden brown.
+Butter inside the bread, lay it facedown on the pan, and toast until golden brown.
 Set aside.

 2. In the same pan, add a bit of melted butter along with the ham and pork slices.
 Cook them for a couple of minutes, turning them occasionally—you just need to heat them through and brown them a bit.

 3. To build the sandwich, start layering from the bottom up.
 Add the griddled pork and ham, Swiss cheese, and pickles.
 Lastly, slather the mustard from edge to edge on top bun.
 Close the sandwich and generously brush melted butter on top of bread.
 Add the sandwich to the buttered heated griddle again, pressing down on it with a spatula.
 Cook until golden brown and the cheese is melting.
 Flip and cook for another couple of minutes, pressing it down again with a spatula.